Measuring the Inflaton Coupling in the CMB

-In summary, the previous considerations show that the upper bound on the inflaton self-couplings from the requirement that $\Gamma$ is independent of the $\{\SM_i\}$ is given by the ratios \eqref{Smallness} of $m_\phi$ and other physical scales, and that the power at which these ratios appear is determined by the power $n$ at which $\phi$ appears in the respective term.
-More precisely, the power of the small parameters is given by the power at which $\varphi$ appears in $\Omega_{\bf k}^2$.
+In summary, the previous considerations show that the upper bound on the inflaton self-couplings from the requirement that $\GG$ is independent of the $\{\SM_i\}$ is given by the ratios \eqref{Smallness} of $m_\phi$ and other physical scales, and that the power at which these ratios appear is determined by the power $n$ at which $\Phi$ appears in the respective term.
+More precisely, the power of the small parameters is given by the power at which $\varphi$ appears in $\W_{\bf k}^2$.
 These conditions appear to be consistent with what was found in a\corr{n} analysis for the specific case of $\alpha$-attractor models in~\cite{Lozanov:2017hjm}.

 Before moving on, we shall briefly come back to the point that $\g$ can only be independent of the $\{\SM_i\}$ if $\varphi_{\rm end}$ is small enough the oscillations happen in the mildly non-linear regime in which $\V(\varphi)$ is approximately parabolic, which we already mentioned after \eqref{adiabaticity}.
 It is straightforward to see that it is impossible to fulfil condition I) by plugging \eqref{omegas} into \eqref{SelfInteractionConditions}.\footnote{ In this context it is instructive to compare the requirement $q\ll1$ from condition I) to the adiabaticity condition \eqref{adiabaticity} that has to be violated to efficiently produce heavy particles.
 For the $\wilson_{(3,0)}\Phi^3$ interaction the adiabaticity condition \eqref{adiabaticity} translates into $2q\ll A_k^{3/2}$, for quartic interaction $\lambda_\phi\Phi^4/4!$ one finds $q\ll (6A_k + 9A_k^2 - \frac{2}{3}((1+6A_k)^{3/2} -1) )^{1/2}/6$.
 For $A_k\ll1$ this coincides with the condition $2q\ll A_k^{3/2}$, and for $A_k\gg1$ is reproduces the commonly used condition $2q\ll A_k$.
 Note that $(\omega_\phi/\omega)^2\geq 1$ in the quadratic regime while $(\omega_\phi/\omega)^2 < 1$ in the quartic regime, so that condition I) tends to be stronger than \eqref{adiabaticity} in the quadratic regime while \eqref{adiabaticity} is stronger in the quartic regime. }